-This link will take you to research material appropriate for elementary school, middle school and high school students.
-Adults will be very happy with the information from the high school level of Britannica, too.
+This resource provides great research material appropriate for elementary school, middle school, and high school students.
+Content from the high school level of Britannica will also appeal to adults.

 Explora is an easy-to-use tool that can help you complete research and classroom assignments.
 Discover reliable information on topics covering a wide range of subjects including art & music, literature, language arts, geography, history, social studies, world cultures & languages, science, technology, engineering, mathematics, health, and sports.
 Search results are aligned with a student’s grades in school.

-Access to articles and information from popular, elementary school magazines, encyclopedias, and dictionaries.
+Designed for use in Elementary Schools, this database provides access to primary sources, articles and information from popular, elementary school magazines, encyclopedias, and dictionaries.

 Books and Authors